German Shorthaired Pointer Health Issues

 German Shorthaired Pointers are predisposed to several health conditions including hip dysplasia, bloat, cancer.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 45-70 lbs and lifespan of 12-14 yrs, the German Shorthaired Pointer requires thoughtful care tailored to their specific breed characteristics.
+45-70 lbs body size, 12-14 yrs expected life — and the German Shorthaired Pointer has particular breed-specific care realities worth learning up front, not in reaction to problems.
 What sets the German Shorthaired Pointer apart from other sporting breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Genetic Screening